-When Amyl and the Sniffers lead singer Amy Taylor pops into our Zoom room, I’m expecting the spastic, hyper person I’ve seen in the Australian rocked-out punk band’s videos and live show footage.
+When Amyl and the Sniffers lead singer Amy Taylor pops into our Zoom room, I’m expecting the energetic, hyper person I’ve seen in the Australian rocked-out punk band’s videos and live show footage.
 Instead, I get offstage Amy who today is, in her words, “chill.”

 The band’s new album Comfort to Me is anything but chill.
 The grimy, steamroller punk the band’s become known for since their formation in 2016 has been fine-tuned on their second album.
 If 2019’s self-titled album is akin to The Stooges’ debut, Comfort to Me is the Amyl and the Sniffers’ Fun House.